AdaCore/spark2014/lrm/source/packages.rst

 High-level requirements
 ^^^^^^^^^^^^^^^^^^^^^^^

-#.
-Language feature:
+#. **NB Need to mention something about Volatiles, etc, so that the language definition

-    * This language feature provides an abstraction of the hidden state referenced by the package.
+   is fully covered by the HLRs.**

 #.
 Needs to be met by language feature: